 John is a COPD Patient diagnosed in 2005.
 His career was in retail as District Manager and troubleshooter and then as a Marketing Director.
 He left the workforce in 2011.
 After engaging in an educational COPD internet film project and being asked to share his story at a pharmaceutical conference, John decided his experiences and efforts would be best spent in advocacy work for the COPD community.

-In addition to serving as a member of the Board of Directors of the US COPD Coalition, John is Wisconsin Advocacy Captain for the COPD Foundation.
+In addition to serving on the Board of the US COPD Coalition, John is Wisconsin Advocacy Captain for the COPD Foundation.
 He also serves on the Executive Board of Directors for EFFORTS (an international support group for the COPD community).
-He is serving on the Governing Board PCORI-sponsored Patient Powered Research Network (PPRN) for the COPD Foundation.
+He seeerves on the Governing Board PCORI-sponsored Patient Powered Research Network (PPRN) for the COPD Foundation.
 John also sits as a Patient Reviewer for Peer Review Medical Research Programs for the Department of Defense.

 His involvement in social media and interacting with other patients and caregivers led to a position of Research Associate with the Breathe Chicago Center at University of Illinois/Chicago.
 John is also a Co-investigator for a PCORI funded study at Johns Hopkins: Impact of a Peer Support Program Amongst COPD Patients and Their Caregivers.
 Term expires August 31, 2022